At a Glance - Parallel Lines and Transversals

 Oh, is that just us?

 Don't forget another critical part of any two intersecting lines: vertical angles.
-Since both vertical angles and corresponding angles are congruent, we can figure out all 8 angles simply by knowing 1 of them!
+Since both vertical angles and corresponding angles are congruent, we can figure out all eight angles simply by knowing one of them!

 Here, all the odd numbered angles are congruent to each other and all the even numbered angles are congruent to each other.

 Hold up.
 That means ∠4 and ∠6 are congruent to each other as well?
 But they're neither vertical nor corresponding.
 If they're congruent (which they are), then they'll need a name.
 But what's in a name?
 That which we call a rose by any other—okay, we'll stop.